Travel industry urges expansion of green list destinations

 No plans on international travel have been announced by administrations in Scotland, Wales and Northern Ireland, but Mr Shapps expects their rules will be “broadly similar” to those for English tourists.

-Holidaymakers have been warned that wait times to enter the UK are likely to be longer than usual when leisure travel resumes, with staff required to check “100%” of all travellers coming through.
+Holidaymakers have been warned that waiting times to enter the UK are likely to be longer than usual when leisure travel resumes, with staff required to check “100%” of all travellers coming through.